Do Language Models Update their Forecasts with New Information?: Conclusion

 \section{Conclusion}

 We introduced \textsc{EvolveCast}, the first framework to assess how language models revise forecasts when new evidence emerges.
-Across multiple models and extensive ablation studies, we find that updates are often conservative or inconsistent, with neither verbalized nor logit-based confidence clearly superior and both far from human references.
-These results underscore the challenge of belief updating in current LLMs and the need for more robust approaches to handling evolving evidence.
+Across multiple models and ablation studies, we find that updates are often conservative or inconsistent, with neither verbalized nor logit-based confidence clearly superior and both far from human references.
+These results underscore the challenge of belief updating in current LLMs: simply retrieving new information is insufficient for rational forecasting and future work must go beyond static context.